Interpretability in Deep Time Series Models Demands Semantic Alignment: Deep Learning for Time Series

-\paragraph{Structural opacity.} Structural opacity concerns understanding the mathematical and computational structure of a model (the ``how'').
-In time series models, this includes, for example, understanding the role of recurrent states, attention weights, message-passing steps, or convolutional filters.
+\paragraph*{Structural opacity.} Structural opacity concerns understanding the mathematical and computational structure of a model (the ``how'').
+In time series models, this includes understanding the role of recurrent states, attention weights, message-passing steps, or convolutional filters.
 This is the form of opacity most commonly addressed in the mechanistic interpretability community~\citep{bereska2024mechanistic}.

-\paragraph{Semantic opacity.} A distinct and arguably more consequential form of opacity concerns the semantics of the representations involved in the model reasoning.
+\paragraph*{Semantic opacity.} A distinct and arguably more consequential form of opacity concerns the semantics of the representations involved in the model reasoning.
 We refer to this as \emph{semantic opacity}.
-Informally, a model is semantically opaque when its computational steps cannot be expressed in terms of meaningful variables and inferential structures used by its intended users.
-Importantly, semantic opacity is orthogonal to structural opacity: a model may be easy to explain in terms of its internal computations (structural transparency) but still be difficult for a human to relate them to meaningful concepts for the task at hand (semantic opacity).
+Informally, a model is semantically opaque when its computational steps cannot be expressed in terms of meaningful variables and inferential structures used by domain experts.
+Importantly, semantic opacity is orthogonal to structural opacity: a model may be easy to explain in terms of its internal computations (structural transparency) but still be difficult for humans to relate them to meaningful concepts for the task at hand (semantic opacity).

 To help guide the exposition, we adopt a simple running example drawn from industrial monitoring. \begin{example} \textit{Consider an engineer monitoring an industrial system where a deep model predicts equipment failure from temperature sequences $\mathbf{x}_{\leq t}$.
 When the model predicts imminent failure, the hidden states, $\mathbf{u}_t$ and $\mathbf{z}_t$ are irrelevant for operational decision-making.
 The engineer, by contrast, reasons in terms of \emph{overheating} (temperature exceeding a critical threshold), \emph{thermal stress} (cumulative exposure to high temperatures), and \emph{degradation} (stress-induced component wear).
-The mismatch between these domain concepts and the model’s internal representations gives rise to semantic opacity.} \end{example}

-Given this definition, we observe that all representations $\mathbf{u}_t$ and $\mathbf{z}_t$ in the considered class of models (Eq.~\ref{eq:encoding}-\ref{eq:propagation}) are semantically opaque.
-In the case of a supervised task, the only component capable of reassigning semantics is the decoder, as the output variable $\hat{\mathbf{y}}$ is traditionally aligned with a human-provided label through task supervision.
+The mismatch between these domain concepts and the model’s internal representations gives rise to semantic opacity.} \end{example} Given this definition, we observe that representations $\mathbf{u}_t$ and $\mathbf{z}_t$ in the considered class of models (Eq.~\ref{eq:encoding}-\ref{eq:propagation}) are semantically opaque in general.
+In the case of a supervised task, the only component capable of reassigning semantics is the decoder, as the output variable $\hat{\mathbf{y}}$ is typically aligned with a human-provided label.